Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 He was recording director for the fledgling Black Swan label from 1921-1923 and in 1922 he formed his own band, which was resident first at the Club Alabam, then at the Roseland, and quickly became known as the best African-American band in New York.
 For a time his ideas of arrangement were heavily influenced by those of Paul Whiteman, but when Louis Armstrong joined his orchestra in 1924, Henderson realized there could be a much richer potential for jazz band orchestration.

 Henderson's band also boasted the formidable arranging talents of Don Redman (from 1922 to 1927) and during the 1920s and very early 1930s, Henderson actually wrote few, if any, arrangements - most of his recordings were arranged by Don Redman (c.
 1923-1927) or Benny Carter (after 1927-c.
 1931).
+As an arranger, Henderson came into his own only in the mid-1930s.

 His band circa 1925 included Howard Scott, Coleman Hawkins (who started with Henderson in 1923 playing the low tuba parts on bass saxophone and quickly moved to tenor and a leading solo role), Louis Armstrong, Charlie Dixon, Kaiser Marshall, Buster Bailey, Elmer Chambers, Charlie Green, Ralph Escudero and Don Redman.